 Thanks for reading this post and we hope this cleared things up a little.

-Don’t waist your time thinking you can just clear your faded and peeling clear coat on your car, truck or bike.
+Don’t waste your time thinking you can just clear your faded and peeling clear coat on your car, truck, or bike.

 Please share this post if you thought it was helpful and also comment below,